kristinemlarson/gnssrefl/tests/use_cases/use_nwot.md

 *snow depth = RH_baresoil - RH*

+Please keep in mind that the pole measurements are not representative of the same footprint as the GPS measurements.
+The latter cover an average over a much larger region.
 We do not pursue a quantitative comparison at this site as there are at least two publications in refereed journals and a PhD Dissertation: